Giopet/asp-dotnet-banking/README.md

   1. DbSet.SqlQuery()
   2. DbContext.Database.SqlQuery()
   3. DbContext.Database.ExecuteSqlCommand()  <br>

 Check the parameters these methods receive.
-Are there strings that, you know, are concatenated with user input?
+Are there strings that are concatenated with user input?
 Then the application is suspectable of SQL injection.